kalohq/please/Readme.md

 #### composable script base

 please looks for any script recursively.
-When you call `please help`, we’ll try running `./scripts/help`.
-If there’s no executable file there, we’ll have a go at `../scripts/help`.
+When you call `please help-me`, we’ll try running `./scripts/help-me`.
+If there’s no executable file there, we’ll have a go at `../scripts/help-me`.
 We keep going upwards until we find it for you.

 This makes it really easy for you to organize scripts in a natural way.
 Especially handy in a monorepo, where you often need project-wide scripts in the root directory and package-wide scripts in subdirectories.